单身狗

 Cultural Context

 China's social pressure to be in a relationship and married by a certain age creates enormous anxiety around singlehood. 单身狗 lets people address this pressure through humor — acknowledging the expectation while refusing to be defined by it.
 The term peaks on romantic holidays when coupled friends post photos and single people dramatically commiserate.
+The term originated and spread primarily on Tieba (Baidu Post Bar).

 Similar Expressions in English